Buyer Education

 How to Read Reserve Fund Health

 The most important metric in a reserve study is the percent funded level.
 This compares the current reserve balance to what the study says should be saved by now.

-Here is how to interpret it:
+Context matters.
 Keep in mind that percent funded is a snapshot.
 A building at 50% funded with a plan to reach 70% over five years is in a very different position than one at 50% with no plan to increase contributions.

 Why Reserves Matter to Buyers